Micromagnetic simulations for magnetic multipoles: Micromagnetic model for magnetic multipoles

-As an illustrating example, we develop a micromagnetic model for the magnetic octupoles in \ce{Mn3Sn}.
-In a unit cell of \ce{Mn3Sn}, there are two kagome planes and and six magnetic dipole moments, $\mathbf{m}_i$, where $i = 1, \cdots, 6$ [see Fig.~\ref{Fig:1}(a)].
-The magnetic ground state can be obtained from the Hamiltonian,
+As an illustrative example, we develop a micromagnetic model for \ce{Mn3Sn}, a non-collinear antiferromagnet that exhibits a magnetic octupole moment.
+The magnetic unit cell of \ce{Mn3Sn} contains two kagome planes and six sub-lattices, $\mathbf{m}_i$, where $i = 1, \cdots, 6$ [Fig.~\ref{Fig:1}(a)].
+The ground-state spin configuration is obtained from the Hamiltonian,

-where $\mathbf{m}_i$ is a unit vector of magnetic dipole moments at each sublattice $i$~\cite{liu_anomalous_2017}. $J_1$ and $J_2$ are isotropic exchange interaction constants between inter-plane and intra-plane nearest neighbor moments, respectively.
-A Dzyaloshinskii-Moriya interaction is included, specified by the vector $\mathbf{D} = D \hat{\mathbf{z}}$. $K$ is the single-ion anisotropy constant and $\mathbf{n}_i$ is the unit vector characterizing the local easy axis at position $i$.
-For simplicity, we do not consider thermal effects and any in-kagome-plane Dzyaloshinskii-Moriya interaction vectors in this model.
+where $\mathbf{m}_i$ is the normalized vector of magnetic dipole moments at each sub-lattice, $i$. $J_1$ and $J_2$ are isotropic exchange constants between inter- and intra-plane nearest neighbors, respectively. $\mathbf{D}=D\hat{\mathbf{z}}$ is the Dzyaloshinskii–Moriya interaction vector and $K$ is the single-ion anisotropy constant with local easy axis $\hat{\mathbf{k}}_i$~\cite{liu_anomalous_2017}.

-The ground state of \ce{Mn3Sn} is shown by arrows in Fig.~\ref{Fig:1}(a).
-In this work, we used parameters $J_1$~=~$J_2$~=~\nobreakdash-2.803~meV, $D$~=~\nobreakdash-0.635~meV, $K$~=~0.187~meV, and $m_\mathrm{s} = 3 \mu_\mathrm{B}$, where $\mu_\mathrm{B}$ is the Bohr magneton~\cite{liu_anomalous_2017}.
-The magnetic dipole moments at the ground state form an anti-chiral triangular structure with approximately \SI{120}{\degree} angles in the kagome plane.
-Due to the local anisotropy, however, the dipole moments deviate slightly from the \SI{120}{\degree} angle by $\delta \varphi_{i}$ which generates a net magnetization along the octupole vector, $M_\mathbf{oct}$.